Topics Map > Research Policy and Compliance > Human Research Protection Program (HRPP) > HRPP Policies

 - If the participant regains decision-making capacity during the course of their participation in the study, the IRB may require that the informed consent process be repeated with the participant.

-- Priority of Decision Makers
+- Priority of Legally Authorized Representatives

 - A research power of attorney may consent to a potential participant's participation in research, if the agent’s decision is not inconsistent with the wishes and preferences of the potential participant expressed in the power of attorney instrument.